Hexagram 16Enthusiasm

 PostureThunder from earth · preparation transmitted as confidence

 The hexagram statement is operationally precise: 利建侯行師 — advantageous to install feudal lords and put the hosts in motion.
 These are the canonical pre-modern images of mobilization through delegation: appointing the local commanders, deploying the organised effort.
 The Tuan commentary frames this explicitly as moving with compliance — 順以動 — rather than against the grain, and the discipline implied is the calibration between the energy of the announcement and the energy of the execution.
-The line-4 by-enthusiasm position is the operational centre; line 2’s firm-as-stone is the counterweight; lines 1, 3, 5, and 6 are the four canonical failure modes the hexagram corrects.
+The line-4 by-enthusiasm position is the operational centre; line 2’s firm-as-stone is the counterweight; lines 1, 3, 5, and 6 are the four canonical traps the hexagram corrects.

 Failure modesProclaimed pleasure (line 1) · darkened mind (line 6)